wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/README.md

 ### Program functionalities and contents
 - PLCs and HMI
     - e!cockpit program that simulates input output and measurements.
     - A docker container that ports values from the PLCs OPC UA server to an MQTT broker.
-The container contains a python script that uses the "freeopcua"-library as the OPCUA-client and the "paho-mqtt"-library as the MQTT client.
+The container contains a python script that uses the [freeopcua python library](https://github.com/FreeOpcUa/python-opcua) as the OPCUA-client and the [eclipse paho mqtt library](https://github.com/eclipse/paho.mqtt.python) as the MQTT client.
 - Cloud server:
     - Hosts a Grafana visualization.
     - Simulation